 LOCATION OF POSITION

-2. Applicants may substitute experience for the required High School education at the rate of one year experience for one year of education up to a maximum of four years.
+2. Candidates may substitute additional experience the rate of one year of experience for one year of education up to a maximum of four years of the required experience.

 3. Candidates may substitute U.S. Armed Forces military service experience as a non-commissioned officer in equipment, facilities, and services classification or equipment, facilities, and services specialty codes in the equipment, facilities, and services field of work on a year-for-year basis for the required experience.